SenseiMewtwo12345/The-Velvet-Room-for-Persona-4-Golden/README.md

 Persona Double Fusion: Enter two Persona names and see the result.

-Persona Trioke Fusion: Enter three Persona names and see the result.
+Persona Triple Fusion: Enter three Persona names and see the result.

 Full Fusion Search: Show all the possible fusions that can be performed with up to 12 Personas